Commission’s 2030 Climate Target Plan proposes radical changes in the rules governing agricultural and land GHG emissions

 The European Green Deal is a growth strategy that aims to transform the EU into a prosperous, fair, competitive and resource-efficient economy, with no net emissions of greenhouse gases by 2050, zero pollution and a decoupling of economic growth from resource use.
 It is also a response to urgent challenges.

-Despite progress in some areas, many trends in the farm and food sectors are going in the wrong direction.… Read the rest
+Despite progress in some areas, many trends in the farm and food sectors are going in the wrong direction.
+We are not on target to meet the 2030 Sustainable Development Goals relevant to food systems.

 Commission publishes Member State envelopes for direct payments and rural development 2021-2027

 The Commission has published without fanfare on its MFF website the breakdown of national pre-allocated ceilings for direct payments and rural development for the coming 2021-2027 programming period as well as their scheduling over the seven-year period.
 These figures are based on the European Council’s MFF conclusions in July 2020 and assume that these conclusions will eventually receive the approval of the European Parliament.
 As I write this, this is not a foregone conclusion.
-Talks between the German Presidency and the Parliament negotiators on the MFF package made no progress yesterday evening despite an attempt by the Presidency to break the logjam by offering to find additional funds for budget lines supported by the Parliament at a mid-term review of the MFF.… Read the rest
+Talks between the German Presidency and the Parliament negotiators on the MFF package made no progress yesterday evening despite an attempt by the Presidency to break the logjam by offering to find additional funds for budget lines supported by the Parliament at a mid-term review of the MFF.
+The next opportunity for a breakthrough is next Wednesday 14 October when the negotiators have agreed to meet again.

 CAP Transition Provisions 2021 Regulation delayed